MdAbuBakarSani/asic-design-verification/systemverilog/assignments/randomization_constraints/problem_statement_06/problem_statement_06.md

 - Month between **1 to 12**
 - Year fixed at **2024**
 - Ensure **February has at most 29 days**
-- Ensure months with 30 days are handled correctly

 ---